alexander-tritt-monash/spinsim/docs/source/about.examples.rst

       \end{pmatrix}.
    \end{align*}

 The source of the system is the collection of energy functions :math:`f_x(t), f_y(t), f_z(t)`, with :math:`t` in units of s and :math:`f` in units of Hz that control the dynamics of the system.
 The user must define a function that returns a sample of these source functions when a sampling time is input.
+In physical terms, these functions would represent the :math:`x,y,z` components of a magnetic field applied to an atom being simulated, for example.

 To continue with our example, the Larmor system follows a Schroedinger equation of